Queens Room Women’s Empowerment Group &

 I Am My Sistahs’ Keeper!

-My womanist, feminist, advocacy background made me want to share what I learned with other women.
+My womanist, Black feminist, and advocacy background made me want to share what I learned with other women.
 I created the Queens Room to help women get started on their self-care journey.
 I wanted to give women space and tools to identify and attend to their self-care needs.
-We will link Sistahs with articles, interviews, and services that will help them establish and maintain a self-care regiment.
+We will link Sistahs with articles, interviews, and services that will help them establish and maintain a self-care routine.

 I believe two things keep me growing strong: my willingness to change and my acceptance of the necessity of growth.
 Each and every day, it is my goal to take care of myself regardless of how impossible it may seem.
 Each and every day, I open myself up to new experiences and consider the many opportunities that come my way for personal growth and development.

-Please join me on this journey as we all work towards becoming our most fabulous self and our best personal advocate.
+Please join me on this journey as we all work towards becoming our most fabulous selves and our best personal advocate.